tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### Parameter

 - Name: bdqffdq:Parameter
-- Definition: A value that, when provided to a test Specification changes the behavior of the test in a defined manner.
+- Definition: A placeholder for a value that, when provided to a test Specification changes the behavior of the test in a defined manner.
 - SubClass Of: SolutionsConcept

 ********************